 The beauty of Brotherhood is that there is something for everyone and every member can make Brotherhood what he wants it to be.
 Meetings are usually held monthly.
 If you are interested in joining, please contact our Brotherhood president, Kevin Heller.
 The next Brotherhood Zoom meeting will be announced - contact Kevin at firstname.lastname@example.org

-TEMPLE EMANU-EL'S 'PEOPLE OF THE BOOK CLUB' is open to ALL and meets on the second Tuesday of the month at 7:30 pm in the Temple's Sisterhood Room.
+s TEMPLE EMANU-EL'S 'PEOPLE OF THE BOOK CLUB' is open to ALL and meets on the last Tuesday of the month at 7:30 pm in the Temple's Sisterhood Room.
 Selections have a Jewish theme, character, author or story and include multiple genres.
 In addition to reading and discussing books, we've hosted authors, screened a movie and toured museums related to our selections.
-The book club maintains a book cart located in the Temple lobby.
+The book club also maintains a book cart located in the Temple lobby.
 We encourage everyone to donate a book and take a book to read, share and enjoy.